Extended Hadamard expansions for the Airy functions: A convergent series expansion for of complex variable by the method of steepest descents

-which is uniformly convergent for $|s|<2/\sqrt{3}$. \end{lemma} \begin{proof}[\bfseries Proof] The power series of $\alpha$ as a function of $s$ can be calculated from the function $s=h^{-1}(\alpha)$ by applying Lagrange's inverse theorem in a simpler manner than by applying Taylor's directly to the function $\alpha=h(s)$ resulting from \eqref{eq-taylorscomplex0} and \eqref{eq-taylorscomplex}.
+which is uniformly convergent for $|s|\leq 2/\sqrt{3}$. \end{lemma} \begin{proof}[\bfseries Proof] The power series of $\alpha$ as a function of $s$ can be calculated from the function $s=h(\alpha)$ by applying Lagrange's inverse theorem~\footnote{The application of Taylor's theorem directly to the function $\alpha=h^{-1}(s)$ as described in equations \eqref{eq-alphahatsa} is more cumbersome.}.
 Thus \cite{whittakerandwatson:27},

 where